 There are two main types of assessments in the IB (with nuances for each subject):

-2. External Assessments: take the form of final exams administered at the end of the IB programme.
+- External Assessments: take the form of final exams administered at the end of the IB programme.
 These are graded externally by IB examiners.
 Questions may be short answers, structured essays, data-analysis problems, or multiple choice.
+All questions in the IB are posed using the IB command terms.
+Understanding these command terms is extremely important if you want to excel in the IB.

 Grading Criteria for Different Subjects